abhayuvi/3D-Segmentation-Model/README.md

 Ensure that you have Python 3.8 or higher installed.
 You will also need to install the following Python libraries:

-pip install torch torchvision monai nibabel numpy matplotlib SimpleITK
+pip install torch torchvision nibabel numpy matplotlib scikit-image monai

 ### Model Architecture